Aeliot-Tm/todo-registrar/README.md

 ## Configuration file

-It expects that PHP file `.todo-registrar.php` or `.todo-registrar.dist.php` added in the root directory of project by default.
-[See full documentation about config PHP-file](docs/config/global_config_php.md).
-Alternatively, you can define config in YAML format.
-[See full documentation about config YAML-file](docs/config/global_config_yaml.md)

-It may be put in any other place, but you have to define path to it with option `--config=/custom/path/to/cofig` while call the script.
-Config file is php-file which returns instance of class `\Aeliot\TodoRegistrar\Config`.
+Configuration file can either in YAML format ([see documentation about config YAML-file](docs/config/global_config_yaml.md)) or PHP format ([see documentation about config PHP-file](docs/config/global_config_php.md)).
+You may define custom path to config with option `--config=/custom/path/to/cofig`.
+When option `--config` is omitted then script tries to find default config file in the root directory of project (exactly in directory from which the script was called).
+It ties to find one of files:
+1. `.todo-registrar.yaml`
+2. `.todo-registrar.dist.yaml`
+3. `.todo-registrar.php`
+4. `.todo-registrar.dist.php`

 ## Inline Configuration